alexland/matrixLib/README.md

-scala> // simple implementation of the ThreadStrategy interface that scala> // executes all work on the current thread scala> implicit val ts = ThreadStrategy.SameThreadStrategy
+scala> // simple implementation of the ThreadStrategy interface that scala> // executes all work on the current thread scala> implicit val ts = ThreadScheme.LocalThread

 scala> val a1 = new Matrix(Array(Array(4, 3, 9), Array(5, 2, 7)))